MioBestWaifu/MDP-API/Docs/Notes.md

-- In the transiotion to EF, a bunch of possible circular references in properties were created in the models.
-Handle that in the JSON side of things.
+- Many to Many relationships should be modeled into a separate Entity whithout navigation properties.
+- One to One relationships should only have a navigation property in one side.
+- The above is duo to avoiding JSON loops.